Nate Diaz: 2012

 Diaz, after several years of training, finally received his Brazilian jiu-jitsu black belt from Cesar Gracie.
 He was awarded his black belt a month before his fight with fellow Brazilian jiu-jitsu black belt Jim Miller.

 Diaz next faced Jim Miller on May 5, 2012, at UFC on Fox 3.
 Diaz outboxed Miller for the majority of the first two rounds, even dropping Miller with a straight left at the end of the first round.
 Near the end of round two, Miller shot in for a takedown, to which Diaz stuffed and countered with a rolling guillotine choke, forcing the tap at 4:09 of the second round.
-The submission won Diaz his fifth Submission of the Night bonus award.
+The submission won Diaz his fifth Submission of the Night bonus award valued at $65,000.
 It was also the first time Miller had been stopped in his MMA career.

 Diaz faced Benson Henderson on December 8, 2012, at UFC on Fox 5 in the main event for the UFC Lightweight Championship.
 Diaz lost the one-sided bout via unanimous decision.
 Three weeks prior to the championship bout, Diaz signed an eight-fight contract with UFC.

 2013

 Diaz faced former Strikeforce Lightweight Champion Josh Thomson on April 20, 2013, at UFC on Fox 7.
 He lost the fight via TKO due to a head kick and punches, during which Nate's brother, Nick Diaz physically threw a towel into the octagon, in an attempt to signal the referee to end the bout.
 On May 16, 2013, Diaz was suspended by the UFC for violating the UFC's code of conduct by using a homophobic slur on his Twitter page.
 The UFC expressed their disappointment and suspended him; he was eventually suspended for 90 days and fined $20,000.

-A rubber match with Gray Maynard took place on November 30, 2013 in the main event at The Ultimate Fighter 18 Finale.
+A rubber match with Gray Maynard took place on November 30, 2013, in the main event at The Ultimate Fighter 18 Finale.
 Diaz won via TKO in the first round.
 The stoppage earned him his first Knockout of the Night bonus.

 2014

 On May 5, 2014, both Nate Diaz and fellow UFC fighter T. J. Grant were removed from the UFC's lightweight rankings after being deemed inactive by the UFC.

-After over a year away from the sport, Diaz returned from his self-imposed hiatus and faced Rafael Dos Anjos on December 13, 2014 at UFC on Fox 13.
+After over a year away from the sport, Diaz returned from his self-imposed hiatus and faced Rafael Dos Anjos on December 13, 2014, at UFC on Fox 13.
 Diaz missed weight, coming in at 160.6 pounds.
 He was given additional time to make the lightweight limit, and cut down to 155.2.
 However, he was still fined 20 percent of his purse, which went to Rafael dos Anjos.
 Diaz, who seemed unmotivated and annoyed for most of the fight, lost the one-sided fight via unanimous decision (30–26, 30–26, and 30–27).